rambutan-soft/SimpleGraph/README.md

 # simplegraph
- A thread-safe graph data structure in Go
+ A simple thread-safe graph data structure in Go